evothings/evothings-studio/README.md

 Build with:

     ruby build.rb

+Update dependent repos, build and zip packages in one step:

+    ruby build-latest.rb

 Built packages are created in a folder named "EvothingsStudio_VERSIONNUMBER", where VERSIONNUMBER is the version number given in file buildPlugin.rb.